Kayden’s Law in memory of 7-year-old would reform Pennsylvania’s child custody statute

 Almost three years ago, Kayden was killed by her biological father during an unsupervised weekend visit that was ordered by the court.

-It happened after Hayden’s mom gave evidence of abusive and violent behavior by Kayden’s dad.
+It happened after Kayden’s mom gave evidence of abusive and violent behavior by Kayden’s dad.

 “You can’t get over the pain,” Giglio said.
 “You can’t get over the loss but perhaps we can do some good.”